Mitochondrial disease may be

 55%

-of patients reported receiving an alternative nonmitochondrial disease diagnosis.
+of patients reported receiving an incorrect nonmitochondrial disease diagnosis.

 32%

-of those patients received multiple misdiagnoses of nonmitochondrial diseases.5
+of those patients received multiple misdiagnoses of nonmitochondrial diseases.8

 Shining a light onTK2d

-Thymidine kinase 2 deficiency (TK2d) is a rare, inherited, and debilitating myopathic mitochondrial disease.4
+Thymidine kinase 2 deficiency (TK2d) is a rare, inherited, debilitating, and often fatal myopathic mitochondrial disease.2,3 It is also a mitochondrial depletion syndrome (MDS), a category of mitochondrial disease.14

-TK2d is different from other mitochondrial diseases in that it predominantly, and sometimes exclusively, manifests as myopathy (muscle disease)4
+TK2d is a primary mitochondrial myopathy that is different from other mitochondrial diseases in that it predominantly, and sometimes exclusively, manifests as myopathy (muscle disease)2

-• This severe muscle weakness affects different parts of the body and often manifests as respiratory weakness, ptosis, and/or progressive external ophthalmoplegia4
+• This severe muscle weakness affects different parts of the body and often manifests as respiratory weakness, ptosis, and/or progressive external ophthalmoplegia2

-• Eventually, patients may lose the ability to walk, eat, and breathe independently4
+• Patients may lose the ability to walk, eat, and breathe independently2,4

-• TK2d is a deficiency of the thymidine kinase 2 enzyme, which is crucial for the maintenance and synthesis of mitochondrial DNA (mtDNA)9
+• TK2d is a deficiency of the thymidine kinase 2 enzyme, which is crucial for the maintenance and synthesis of mitochondrial DNA (mtDNA)15

-• Like some other mitochondrial diseases, TK2d is a result of a defect in a nuclear gene (in this case, TK2)10
+• Like some other mitochondrial diseases, TK2d is a result of a defect in a nuclear gene (in this case, TK2)16

-TK2d can develop at any point in a patient’s life; the earlier the onset of symptoms, the more severe they are and the quicker they progress4
+TK2d can develop at any point in a patient’s life

 If you suspect